Wang Kelian: Border crossing

 Wang Kelian is also the location of one of two border crossings between Malaysia and Thailand in the state of Perlis, with the other one at Padang Besar.
 The village across the border from Wang Kelian is Wang Prachan in Khuan Don District, Satun province, Southern Thailand where the immigration checkpoint is located.

 A small duty-free shop is located beside the immigration checkpoint.

 Wang Kelian Mass Graves

-In 2015, mass graves of people believed to be Rohingyas who were victims of human trafficking were discovered in jungles north Wang Kelian in an area called Wang Burma.
+In 2015, mass graves of people believed to be Rohingyas from Myanmar and Bangladesh who were victims of human trafficking were discovered in jungles north Wang Kelian in an area called Wang Burma.
 Reports stated that as many as 139 graves and 29 illegal detention camps were discovered during operations carried out by the Malaysia police.

+The "Monster of Wang Kelian" refers to a Thai general Manas Kongpan who ran the secret jungle prisons in the south of the country where traffickers tortured refugees and held them for ransom.
+Investigation found large sums of money being deposited into Manas' bank accounts.
+In July 2017, he was convicted of several charges, including trafficking and taking bribes, being sentenced to 27 years in prison but he died in prison in 2021.

 Conflicting reports have emerged as to when the Malaysian police had knowledge of the camps and accusations of a cover-up by the police have also been made as reports emerged that the camps were destroyed before investigations were completed.
-A Royal Commission of Inquiry was set up by the Malaysian government in 2019.
-In December 2021, a member of parliament called for the report of the inquiry to be made public.
+A Royal Commission of Inquiry (RCI) was set up by the Malaysian government in 2019.
+In December 2021, a member of parliament called for the report of the inquiry to be made public and it is now available from the Malaysian Home Ministry's website.
+The RCI report found "gross negligence on the part of border patrols, adding that the flip-flop nature of government policies concerning migrant workers caused illegal syndicates to operate freely as the demand for workers is ever-present".
+In June 2023, four Thai nationals who were extradited by Malaysian authorities were charged under Malaysia’s anti-trafficking laws in connection with the atrocity.